KapAth/Workday/README.md

 # Workday
-This is a desktop app that helps you work or study using pomodoro technique and save your progress
+This is a desktop app that helps you work or study and save your progress.
+(Under Construction)